ideafieldpro/NmapScanning/README.md

 - Documented findings from each scan, detailing the information gathered about each host, including open ports and running services.

-### 6. Lab Conclusion:

-- After completing the lab exercises, deleted the virtual machines to maintain a clean environment for future labs.
-- Reflected on the experiences gained during the lab, reinforcing knowledge of network scanning processes.

-Screenshots

-Ref 1: Nmap Scan Results
-Nmap Scan Results
-Description: Example of the output generated from an Nmap scan on the Kali VM, showcasing identified active hosts and their associated services.

-Ref 2: VM Network Configuration
-VM Network Configuration
-Description: Screenshot of the network settings for the virtual machines, confirming they are all configured on the same NAT network.

 ## Conclusion